boveus/hyrax-wiki/How-to-integrate-Sufia's-Google-Analytics-user-stats-into-your-Rails-app.md

-For more info about setting up Google Analytics, see the {Analytics section of the README}[https://github.com/projecthydra/sufia/blob/master/README.md#analytics] .
+**THIS DOCUMENT IS DEPRECATED/OUTDATED/UNTESTED**

+See the [Sufia Management Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide#analytics-and-usage-statistics) for more information on setting up Google Analytics.

+***

 == Setup & Configuration